vicenteyoo/vicenteyoo.github.io/_pages/about.md

 - **Apr.
 2022 IEEE Trans.
 Industrial Electronics**
 **J. Yoo**, H. Kim, and S. Sul, "Design of Frequency-Adaptive Flux Observer in PMSM Drives Robust to Discretization Error", in *IEEE Transactions on Industrial Electronics*, vol. 69, no. 4, pp. 3334-3344, April 2022.

+- **Apr.
+2022 IEEE Trans.
+Power Electronics**
+H. Kim, **J. Yoo**, and S. Sul, "Online MTPA Operation of IPMSM based on Dual-Loop Control in Polar Coordinates," in *IEEE Transactions on Power Electronics*, vol. 37, no. 4, pp. 4431-4441, April 2022.

 - **Sep.
 2021 IEEE Trans.
 Power Electronics**
 **J. Yoo**, J. Lee, and S. Sul, "Analysis of Instability in Torque Control of Sensorless PMSM Drives in Flux Weakening Region", in *IEEE Transactions on Power Electronics*, vol. 36, no. 9, pp. 10815-10826, Sept.
 2021.

 - **Jul.
 2020 IEEE Trans.
 Industry Applications**
 **J. Yoo** *et al.*, "Stator Resistance Estimation Using DC Injection with Reduced Torque Ripple in Induction Motor Sensorless Drives," in *IEEE Transactions on Industry Applications*, vol. 56, no. 4, pp. 3744-3754, July-Aug.
 2020.

-- **Early Access 2023 IEEE Trans.
-Power Electronics**
-J. Yun, **J. Yoo**, S. Cui and S. -K. Sul, "Model Predictive Control for Six-Step Operation of PMSM Based on Adapted Fast Gradient Method," in *IEEE Transactions on Power Electronics*.

-- **Jan.
-2023 IEEE Trans.
-Power Electronics**
-Y. -R. Lee, **J. Yoo**, I. Hwang and S. -K. Sul, "Analysis of Position Estimation Error in Signal-Injection Sensorless Control Induced by Inverter dv/dt-Based Current Measurement Noise," in *IEEE Transactions on Power Electronics*, vol. 38, no. 1, pp. 839-851, Jan.
-2023.

-- **Apr.
-2022 IEEE Trans.
-Power Electronics**
-H. Kim, **J. Yoo**, and S. Sul, "Online MTPA Operation of IPMSM based on Dual-Loop Control in Polar Coordinates," in *IEEE Transactions on Power Electronics*, vol. 37, no. 4, pp. 4431-4441, April 2022.

 ## International Conferences
 #### 2022